Sleeping in Airports

 7. Play some games

-The game area near Gate 37 is offers air hockey, table soccer, and other games for you and the family to burn off some steam between flights.
+The game area near Gate 37 offers air hockey, table soccer, and other games for you and the family to burn off steam between flights.

 8. Pick up a new book

-If you’ve already finished the book your brought along, you can swap it out for another book at the Kainuu Lounge’s Book Swapping Station, located at Gate 31.
+If you’ve already finished the book you brought along, you can swap it out for another book at the Kainuu Lounge’s Book Swapping Station, located at Gate 31.

 9. Airport tours

-Tours of the airport give a behind-the-scenes peek into the busy innerworkings.
-More information isn’t available.
+Tours of the airport give a behind-the-scenes peek into the busy inner workings.
+More information has yet to be made available.

 10. Sightseeing

-Layover SightseeingCan’t stand being in an airport or plane for a single second longer?
+Layover SightseeingCan’t stand being in an airport or plane for a second longer?
 Leave the airport behind on your layover and go for an adventure!
-As long as you’ve got at least 7 hours before your next flight, you can get a great overview of beautiful Helsinki, and public transit makes it easy and affordable.
+As long as you’ve got at least 7 hours before your next flight, you can get an excellent overview of beautiful Helsinki, and public transit makes it easy and affordable.

-First up, store any bags you don’t want to tote along with you in the lockers in both terminals.
+First up, store any bags you don’t want to bring with you in a locker located in both terminals.
 Then, head into the city.
-The Finnair City Bus is the easiest way to get to the main Helsinki Railway station in the heart of the city.
+The Finnair City Bus is the easiest way to get to the central Helsinki Railway station in the heart of the city.
 Other buses are also available.
 If you prefer a train, the Ring Rail Line has a station at the airport, connecting you with downtown Helsinki.

-Once you’re in the compact city center, you can do all your exploring on foot, as long as you’re dressed for the weather!
-(If it’s too cold, simply opt for a hop-on hop-off tourist bus to see the main sights!)
+Once in the compact city center, you can explore on foot, as long as you’re dressed for the weather!
+(If it’s too cold, opt for a hop-on, hop-off tourist bus to see the main sights!)
 The train station is known for its architecture, and you can pop by the iconic Helsinki Cathedral.
 The Kampii Chapel is also a must-see.
-Join the locals for an all-seasons walk around the lake.
-Shopping your thing?
-Check out the factory stores of local design brands Iittala, Arabia, and Merrimeko.
+Join the locals for an all-season walk around the lake.
+Is shopping your thing?
+Check out the factory stores of local design brands Iittala, Arabia, and Marrimeko.
 Stop often for a hot coffee, as Helsinki is known for its cafe culture.

-However you spend your time, leave plenty of time to make it back to the airport for your next flight!
+However you spend your time, leave plenty of time to return to the airport for your next flight!

 11. WiFi